-The research priorities in Biological Sciences at Edge Hill University span three interlinked strands: Ecology, Genetics and Biomedical Science:
+The research priorities in Biological Sciences at Edge Hill University span three interlinked strands: Ecology, Genetics and Biomedical Science.

 - Ecology research priorities into forest adaptations to climate change, mitigating impacts of habitat change on biodiversity, conservation of species in rare habitats.
-Projects use plants, invertebrates and amphibians to explore how to sustainably manage grasslands and forests in different contexts across the globe.
+Projects use plants, fungi, invertebrates and amphibians to explore how to sustainably manage grasslands and forests in different contexts across the globe.

-The University in this recruitment round particularly welcomes applications for studentships in the project areas outlined below with additional research information on the research area webpages.
+The University in this recruitment round particularly welcomes applications for studentships in the project areas outlined below with additional research information on the research area web pages.
 All PGRs will be supported by a supervisory team with appropriate expertise.
 Also, see the University’s research repository for further information on the research outputs of each member of staff.

 Ecology and evolution

-Biomedical new therapies for diseases
+Biomedical science: new therapies for diseases